MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 1. Run the cell.

-1. Run the next cell to create the table mapping and to get data.
+1. Run the next cell to write data to your database.
 It will take a few minutes for this step to be complete.

     :::image type="content" source="media/spark-connector/code-cell3.png" alt-text="Screenshot of third code cell showing table mapping and ingestion command.":::

 ## Run the notebook

-Run the remaining two cells sequentially to show the top 20 highest and lowest taxi fares and distances recorded by year.
+Run the remaining two cells sequentially to read data from your table.
+The rto show the top 20 highest and lowest taxi fares and distances recorded by year.

 :::image type="content" source="media/spark-connector/query-example.png" alt-text="Screenshot of fourth and fifth code cell showing the query results.":::